theory/explanation/README.md

     );

 Some notes on the columns:

+* The `"Timestamp"` column is just `NOW()`.
+Convenient for when the output is stored in a table and you'd like to refer back to earlier plans when comparing changes to queries over time.

 * The `"Node ID"` column contains an MD5 hash created just before a node is parsed, from the concatenation of the server PID and the current time: